-The Medical Billing Specialist (MBS) program may prepare students for employment as medical billers, patient account representatives, and medical claim reviewers.
+TCC's Medical Billing Specialist (MBS) program prepares for employment as medical billers, patient account representatives, and medical claim reviewers.
 Students completing the program will acquire a general knowledge of the health care field with a focus on being able to understand and code medical diagnoses and procedures (ICD-9-CM, CPT, HCPCS) and to bill ethically and accurately for provider reimbursement.

-Students completing the program may seek employment with physician's offices, large group practices, surgery centers, insurance and managed care providers, and other health care settings.
+Employment locations may include physician's offices, large group practices, surgery centers, insurance and managed care providers, and other health care settings.

-- High School diploma or GED. - Assessment at ENGL& 101 (or completion of ENGL 095). - Assessment at college-level reading (or completion of READ 095). - Assessment at MATH 085. - CU 100 or equivalent (through computer assessment test)
+- High School diploma or GED. - Assessment at ENGL& 101 or completion of ENGL 095 - Assessment at college-level reading or completion of READ 095 - Assessment at MATH 085 - CU 100 or equivalent through computer assessment test

 Because this is a full online learning program, students must have 24/7 internet access with reliable computer hardware and software.
-Contact the program advisor for information about:
+Contact the program chair for information about:

-- Criminal and federal fraud background checks.
+- Criminal and federal fraud background checks

-- Health insurance.
+- Health insurance

-- Immunizations.
+- Immunizations